SkymouseStudios/skymse-jekyll/_posts/2020-07-13-infographics.md

 layout: post
 author: John Welch
 title: "8 Links To Take Your Blogs To The Next Level"
-subtitle: "Infographics make your posts more engaging, more sharable and rank higher."
+subtitle: "Infographics make your posts more engaging, more sharable and rank higher on Google."
 description: "If you start incorporating infographics into your blogs posts, your blogs will become more engaging, they will garner more organic search traffic, and they will generate backlinks for your domain."
 permalink: "/blog/8-infographics-to-take-your-blogs-to-the-next-level/"
 img: "/uploads/027-blogging-infographics.png"